rssujay/3x3cube/README.md

-# 3x3cubebuilder
+# 3x3cube
 This project is coded in Python 3.6+.
-A simple first project inspired by the well-known 3x3 Rubik's Cube.
+A project inspired by the well-known 3x3 Rubik's Cube.

 Requirements: Python 3.6+, pygame module